Collection of Fishes

 The Collection of Fishes serves as the official repository for specimens generated via research by faculty, students, and staff of the Department of Ecology and Conservation Biology at Texas A&M University.
 Our holdings may be searched by clicking here.
 Specimens in the Collection of Fishes are the result of expeditions and environmental surveys conducted by faculty, students, and biologists since 1937.
 The geographic coverage of specimens in the Collection of Fishes is impressive and includes 71 countries, and all 7 continents.
 Currently, the Collection of Fishes contains approximately over 892,120 distributed across 62,558 individual lots.
 Our collection now represents 4,113 species of fishes, from 1,608 genera and 372 families, representing 54 of the 57 recognized orders of fishes.

-Seining for fishes in the Rio Grande, Big Bend National Park.
+Seining for fishes in the Rio Grande, Brewster County, Texas.

 The majority of specimens are fluid preserved and stored in glass jars, but over-sized specimens up to 12 feet are stored in larger tanks.
 Cleared and double stained specimens, dry skeleton preparations, otoliths, field notes, x-rays and illustrations make up some of the additional ichthyological resources available through the collection.
 The Collection of Fishes also curates tissue samples (suitable for DNA extraction) obtained from voucher specimens housed within the collection.
 Voucher specimens and tissues are available to researchers at other institutions by request (our loan policy can be accessed here).
 The genetic material for our specimens is curated in parallel and stored in ultra-cold freezers and is also available to researchers by request.
 To search for specimens with associated tissues, visit the Global Genomic Biodiversity Network site.
 Specimen images and x-rays hosted by the TAMU Libraries can be accessed here.